 The City of Hiawassee and the Towns County Water Authority have entered into a contract whereby the Authority has a reserved capacity of 45% in the Hiawassee surface water treatment plant.
-The contract will expire on May 31, 2016.
+The old contract expired on May 31, 2017 and a new contract was signed on November 7, 2017.
 The City has ownership of the plant assets and is responsible for payment of the 1989 Water and Sewerage Revenue Bonds.
-The cost of operating the water treatment and distribution system to the County has been determined by financial analysis to be \$1.50 per thousand gallons of water.
-Beginning June 1, 2011, the Authority has paid \$1.50 per thousand gallons of water up to 45% of plant capacity plus a 20% surcharge on amounts in excess of the reserve.
+The cost of operating the water treatment and distribution system to the County has been determined by financial analysis to be \$1.65 per thousand gallons of water.
+Beginning September 1, 2017, the Authority will pay \$1.65 per thousand gallons of water up to 45% of plant capacity plus a 20% surcharge on amounts in excess of the reserve.

 It is critical to the finances of both parties to maintain an equitable wholesale contract.
-On a regular basis, the City and the Authority should review the wholesale cost of water to ensure that the \$1.50 is meeting the cost of producing and delivering water to the Authority.
+On a regular basis, the City and the Authority should review the wholesale cost of water to ensure that the \$1.65 is meeting the cost of producing and delivering water to the Authority.